-A. The courses are taught in 12 weekly online units.
-Each unit has three parts: a 90 minute Primary Lecture, a 60 minute Discussion Session, and a 60-90 minute Closing Session.
-The Primary Lecture will include built-in time for the lecturer to answer your questions in real time.
-The Discussion Session is a seminar meeting led by one of our course preceptors, in which you will have in-depth audio discussions of the week’s material in a group of no more than 12 students.
-The Closing Session is a final live Q&A session with the primary lecturer, who will tie up any loose ends from the Primary Lecture and answer the questions which students submit during the week, as well as any final questions submitted during the live session.
-Auditors may attend and participate in the Primary Lectures and Closing Sessions, but they do not participate in the mid-week Discussion Session.
+A. The courses are taught in twelve weekly online units.
+Each weekly unit consists of two 90-minute lectures and a 60-minute discussion session.
+During the lectures, the lecturer will answer your questions and consider your comments in real time, as well as addressing items students submitted during the week.
+The discussion session is a seminar meeting led by a course preceptor, in which you will have in-depth audio discussions of the week’s material in a group of no more than 12 students.
+Auditors may attend and participate in the lectures, but they do not participate in the mid-week discussion sessions.

-A. Our Fall, Spring and Summer semesters run for 12 weeks each.
-Special programs and the Academy run for shorter periods and are dependent upon content.
+A. Our Fall, Spring, and Summer semesters run for 12 weeks each.
+Special programs and Academy classes run for shorter periods dependent upon content.

-Q. I do not live in the US.
-Can I still take the course?
+Q. I do not live in the United States.
+Can I still take courses?

-Q. Will you be offering a course soon in/on ________?
+Q. Will you be offering a course soon on ________?

 A. Quite possibly!
 Please check out our Future Courses page and let us know what courses you’re interested in taking with us in the future.
-Don’t see what you’re looking for there?
-Drop us a suggestion at firstname.lastname@example.org.
+If you do not see what you’re looking for there, send us a suggestion at firstname.lastname@example.org.

 Q. Do I have to be a writer to complete papers for Mythgard?

 A. Not at all!
 Lots of Mythgard students come from backgrounds other than writing or literature and many have not been enrolled in college courses for years.
-If you are out of practice with writing academic papers, you should not consider it a hurdle to enrolling for credit at the Institute.
+If you are out of practice with writing academic papers, you should not allow this to prevent you from enrolling for credit at the Institute.

 Listen In: Writing Papers at Mythgard (YouTube)

-Mythgard’s preceptors will work with M.A. students to review your writing assignments from the draft phase all the way through the final submission.
+Mythgard’s preceptors work closely with M.A. students to help them develop their writing assignments from the draft phase all the way through the final submission.